Visit our program calendar for upcoming events or to review past offerings

 Private Well Stewardship Program

 The Private Well Stewardship Program is an educational program offered through Iowa State University Extension and Outreach in which private well owners learn about the responsibilities and risks of being a private well owner and are connected to additional resources to manage their well.
-This program is designed for busy Iowans, consisting of two one-hour sessions, with the goal of assisting you in safeguarding your drinking water.
+This program is designed for busy Iowans, consisting of a single one-hour session, with the goal of assisting you in safeguarding your drinking water.
 Learn more about the Private Well Stewardship Program.

 Programs for Youth